 Location & Map

-The village is situated in an Area of Outstanding Natural Beauty in the valley of the River Bourne, a tributary of the River Test, two miles west of Whitchurch and two miles east of St Mary Bourne.
+The village is situated in an Area of Outstanding Natural Beauty in the valley of the River Bourne, a tributary of the River Test, two miles west of Whitchurch and two miles southeast of St Mary Bourne.

 The B3400 (Basingstoke to Andover road) runs east and west through the village and the B3048 north and south.

-The River Bourne runs through the village in a south easterly direction, with woodlands and copses running alongside the river.
+The Bourne Rivulet runs through the village in a south easterly direction, with woodlands and copses running alongside the river.
 It rises in the north from a spring at the base of the North Wessex chalk downs and it joins the River Test at the south east boundary of the village.

 Most of the buildings are concentrated along the B3048 on the western side of the river although there are a few buildings on the northern outskirts near the railway viaduct and Chapmansford Farm.